 Micaela Wattenbarger, Esq.

-When she is not working, Ms. Wattenbarger enjoys attending events put on by the Family Law League, running, finding new restaurants and coffee shops with her husband, Adam, and playing with her shaggy little dog, Mork.
+When she is not working, Ms. Wattenbarger enjoys volunteering at the Tubman Law Clinic and the Volunteer Lawyers Network Family Law Clinic, running, finding new restaurants and coffee shops with her husband, Adam, and hiking with her dogs, Mork and Minnie.

 University of Minnesota School of Law; Juris Doctor 2014, Cum Laude